The Hills Shire: Demographics

 At the 2016 census, the proportion of residents in The Hills local government area who stated their ancestry as Australian or Anglo-Saxon approached 32 per cent of all residents.
-In excess of 64 per cent of all residents in The Hills Shire nominated a religious affiliation with Christianity at the 2016 census, which was in excess of the national average of 57.7 per cent.
-Meanwhile, as at the census date, compared to the national average, households in The Hills local government area had a higher than average proportion (37.2 per cent) where two or more languages are spoken (national average was 22.2 per cent); and a lower proportion (65.3 per cent) where English only was spoken at home (national average was 72.7 per cent).
+About 25.3 per cent of all residents in The Hills Shire nominated a religious affiliation with Catholicism at the 2021 census, which was in excess of the national average of 20.0 per cent.
+Meanwhile, as at the 2016 census date, compared to the national average, households in The Hills local government area had a higher than average proportion (37.2 per cent) where two or more languages are spoken (national average was 22.2 per cent); and a lower proportion (65.3 per cent) where English only was spoken at home (national average was 72.7 per cent).

-Current Council composition and election method
+Council

-The Hills Shire Council is composed of twelve Councillors elected proportionally as four separate wards, each electing three Councillors.
-All Councillors are elected for a fixed four-year term of office.
-A referendum held on 1 September 2015 changed the system of electing the Mayor, from annual election by the councillors in favour of direct election of the Mayor by electors for a four-year term, which took effect from the September 2017 election.
-The most recent election was held on 15 Octobers 2021, and the makeup of the Council is as follows:
+The Hills Shire Council is composed of twelve councillors elected proportionally as four separate wards, each electing three councillors.
+All councillors are elected for a fixed four-year term of office.
+A referendum held on 1 September 2015 changed the system of electing the mayor, from annual election by the councillors in favour of direct election of the mayor by electors for a four-year term, which took effect from the September 2017 election.
+The most recent election was held on 15 October 2021, and the makeup of the council is as follows:

 The current Council, elected in 2017, in order of election by ward, is: